 “By the end of 8 months, I want to implement automated processes for all lab tests that can be done faster and cost-effectively.
 This will allow us to work faster and more efficiently while maintaining our high-quality standards.”

-Measurable: You could track the progress of automated processes and measure the time taken to complete each task.
+M: You could track the progress of automated processes and measure the time taken to complete each task.

-Attainable: It is plausible to implement automated processes in a lab.
+A: It is plausible to implement automated processes in a lab.

-Relevant: Automation will help the lab to work faster and more efficiently while maintaining high-quality standards.
+R: Automation will help the lab to work faster and more efficiently while maintaining high-quality standards.

-Time-based: Goal completion is anticipated for 8 months.
+T: Goal completion is anticipated for 8 months.

 4. Reduce Waste Output